deathbeds/midgy/docs/language/basics.md

 *******************************************************

-markdown following a colon block (function) aligns to trailing code
+markdown following a colon block (function) aligns to trailing code and is the docstring

 ```markdown
         def f():